 (Not shown: townships, TIF districts)

-For more details on the loss to individual funds within each Porter County taxing unit, click on the state report, Impact of Property Tax Caps, 2015 (PDF).
+For more details on the loss to individual funds within each Porter County taxing unit in 2020, click on the 2020 state report, Circuit Breaker Report.